Scarcity Mindset: Why Feeling Poor Keeps Women From Building Wealth

 In contemporary economies, financial comparison has become more intense due to the increasing visibility of consumption.
 Unlike historical periods in which standards of living were observed mainly within close social circles, today signals of consumption and lifestyle are widely visible in digital environments.

-Research from the Pew Research Center (2022) indicates that digital platforms have significantly expanded exposure to diverse lifestyles, making signals of consumption more present in people’s everyday informational environment.
+Digital platforms have expanded exposure to lifestyles, consumption signals, travel, housing, education, and status markers that were once limited to smaller social circles.
 This environment creates a scenario in which external economic references are constantly available.

 This visibility is not limited only to income or wealth.
 Elements such as travel, housing, education, cultural experiences, and consumption patterns become part of visual narratives that circulate widely across social networks and digital media.

-Researchers at the London School of Economics (2021) observed that digital environments can act as amplifiers of social comparison because they make visible standards of living that were previously restricted to specific social contexts.
+Digital environments can act as amplifiers of social comparison because they make visible standards of living that were previously restricted to specific social contexts.
+The psychological mechanism itself is older than modern technology, but digital platforms can increase the frequency and intensity with which comparison occurs.

 This does not mean that digital platforms create social comparison.
 This psychological mechanism existed long before modern technology.
 However, digital environments can amplify the frequency and intensity with which these comparisons occur.